KimaruThagna/Django-ICO/README.md

 # ICO in Django
 The project demonstrates an ICO by triggering bids via a dummy operator.
 Once the bid window closes, the `token_assignment()` executes the auction logic which is as follows
 ## Auction Logic: Approach and Compromises
-Bidding window is set in minutes.
+Bidding window is set in minutes for practicality.
+In an ideal situation, the window would be set to days or months into the future.
 Before every bid is commited to the database, it is checked against the bid window by use of `pre_save()` Django signals.
 Only bids submitted before the end of the biding window will be considered

 The maximum number of tokens a user can place in a bid is 1% of the total treasury supply it also allows the maximization of the possibility of all bids being fulfilled.
 This prevents very large bids that might _hoard_ and not allow other bid participants to participate